Call for Proposals: Faculty Book Manuscript Workshops, Spring 2023

 Workshops are closed, and groups are limited to 15 total participants, selected by the author.

-Spring 2022 workshops will be planned on Zoom until further notice.
-Since Spring 2020, we have hosted ten Book Manuscript Workshops on Zoom; participants valued the stimulating and substantive discussions, and authors found them rewarding.
-If you have questions about workshop arrangements during these unprecedented times, please contact Sylvia Miller at firstname.lastname@example.org.
+Since Fall 2020, a dozen workshops have taken place via Zoom; participants valued the stimulating and substantive discussions, and authors found them rewarding.
+In 2022-23, we hope to resume some in-person workshops if health and safety guidelines allow.
+If you have questions about workshop arrangements during these unprecedented times, please contact Sylvia Miller at the email below.

 Proposal Requirements and Selection Criteria